Walking & Recreation

 - You can link your traverse with local bus routes check the timetable here.

 - Keep your dog on a lead, carry a bag for toileting.
-The Botanic Gardens and all Cemeteries are dog free areas.
+The Botanic Garden and all cemeteries are dog free areas.

 - Take your rubbish home with you and pick up any litter that annoys you!
 (Thank you!)